 14 June 2022 – The sea campaign for enlarging the KM3NeT/ARCA submarine telescope which was started on June 2, has been completed today with a full success.
 As a result, data taking with ARCA has been resumed with 19 detection units in operation!

 All planned activities were performed with full success, including ancillary operations such as the replacement of one autonomous acoustic beacon on the sea floor.
-And a speed record was also established, with 7 detection units installed, connected and unfurled in less than 48 hours!
+A speed record was also established, with 7 detection units installed, connected and unfurled in less than 48 hours!

 As a result of the campaign, the size of ARCA has more than doubled: It now comprises 19 detection units in operation, equipped with more than 10,000 photomultipliers,

 The KM3NeT collaboration wishes to thank the Handin Tide crew for their top-level performance, the KM3NeT teams which worked tirelessly offshore and onshore to reach this remarkable success, as well as all teams which work so hard at the almost 30 integration sites of the collaboration to produce the DUs for building the apparatus.

 Below is a gallery of pictures from the campaign.
 A log of the activities while the operation was ongoing is available on our blog.

 Deployment of one of the junction boxes installed in the campaign.